Back To Homepage

 Marge and Gower Champion dancing East Coast Swing in the 1950s.

-"The East Coast Swing is an offshoot of the Fox trot or Syncopated Two-Step.
-East Coast Swing is an "invented dance (a non Folk)," modified from a prior original form (Lindy Hop) by the 'American Society of Teachers of Dancing' in 1942. (they were already teaching this style to stock movie dancers well before 1942, but in 1942, it became official to the public as a dance, HOWEVER IT WAS NOT NAMED AS SUCH.)
+"The East Coast Swing Origins are an offshoot of the Fox trot or Syncopated Two-Step.
+East Coast Swing Evolution is an "invented dance (a non Folk dance,)" modified from a prior original form (Lindy Hop) by the 'American Society of Teachers of Dancing' in 1942.
+(History wise, they were already teaching this style to stock movie dancers well before 1942, but in 1942, it became official to the public as a dance, However it was NOT named as of yet.)

 These two main dance associations kept up this way of thinking (mainly racial) and ignored the Lindy, refusing to add the dance to